 The 2009 Third Quarter Supplemental Ordinance proposes to transfer over \$15 million in fund balances from other funds to the General Subfund to support General Subfund spending.
 The majority of these resources, \$8.9 million, are from the City's Revenue Stabilization Account ("Rainy Day Fund").
 The Revenue Stabilization Account is part of the City's Cumulative Reserve Subfund and was created to help fund City services during economic downturns.
 The Account had a balance of \$30.6 million at the beginning of 2009.
 The rest of these 2009 transfers are from operating funds that have accrued from unanticipated savings or greater than expected revenue.
-The Mayor's 2010 Proposed Budget anticipated an additional \$16.5 million transferred from the Revenue Stabilization Account to the General Subfund.
-The Council, in adopting the 2010 budget, chose to use increased revenues from Council actions to offset some of that Revenue Stabilization Account transfer.
-The 2010 Adopted Budget will now transfer \$11.3 million from the Revenue Stabilization Account to the General Subfund.
+The 2010 Proposed Budget anticipates an additional \$16.5 million transferred from the Revenue Stabilization Account to the General Subfund.

 Significant change in City revenue accounting in 2009.
 The City Charter requires that the general government support to the Park and Recreation Fund (PRF) be no less than 10% of certain City taxes and fees.
 Until fiscal year 2009, City treasury and accounting staff would directly deposit into the PRF 10% of these revenues as they were paid by taxpayers.
 The remaining 90% were deposited into the General Subfund or other operating funds as specified by ordinance.
-In addition to these resources, city budgets would provide additional General Subfund support to the PRF in amounts which greatly exceeded the 10% amount deposited in the PRF from these taxes and fees.
+In addition to these resources, City Budgets would provide additional General Subfund support to the PRF in amounts which greatly exceeded the 10% amount deposited in the PRF from these taxes and fees.

 Beginning in 2009, City staff will deposit 100% of the revenue from these taxes and fees directly into the General Subfund or other funds as appropriate.
 This greatly simplifies accounting.
 The General Subfund support to the PRF is increased by an amount equal to PRF revenue from these taxes.
 In 2009, the 2009 Second Quarter Supplemental Ordinance (Ordinance 123067) increases the General Subfund support to the PRF by over \$39 million which ensures that the City's support to the Parks and Recreation Department remains the same as was intended in the 2009 Adopted Budget.
 This increase in expenses to the General Subfund is offset by the deposit of 100% of these specified taxes and fees.
+Data about revenue, including data for 2008, to the PRF and the General Subfund in the 2009 Proposed Budget will show this change.

 Figure 7.
-General Subfund Revenue, 2008 - 2010\ (in thousands of dollars)
+General Subfund Revenue, 2008 - 2010\

+(in thousands of dollars)